AssetSync/asset_sync/README.md

   aws_secret_access_key: "<%= ENV['AWS_SECRET_ACCESS_KEY'] %>"
   # You may need to specify what region your storage bucket is in
   # fog_region: "eu-west-1"
+  # Set fog_public to false if you prefer to use bucket policies instead of ACLs
+  # fog_public: true
   existing_remote_files: keep # Existing pre-compiled assets on S3 will be kept
   # To delete existing remote files.
   # existing_remote_files: delete